creitz/CRDropdownAlert/README.md

 # CRDropdownAlert

-A clean, customizable Swift alternative to [RKDropdownAlert](https://github.com/cwRichardKim/RKDropdownAlert) and [DropdownAlert](https://github.com/startupthekid/DropdownAlert).
+A clean, customizable Swift alternative to [RKDropdownAlert](https://github.com/cwRichardKim/RKDropdownAlert) and [DropdownAlert](https://github.com/startupthekid/DropdownAlert) that supports custom views.
 Much credit to each of their contributors, especially DropdownAlert.

 ## Overview